caralemony/st-peters/README.md

 ### Why?

-Recently, it came to my attention that one could play around with IBM's Watson, an Artificial Intelligence platform, which is think is pretty neat :sunglasses:
+Recently, it came to my attention that one could play around with IBM's Watson, an Artificial Intelligence platform, which I think is pretty neat :sunglasses:

 ### How?